-The 2014 CFP Board Registered Program Conference will feature a research poster session for graduate students (both master's and doctoral) to share their unpublished research and studies.
-Poster session proposals related to theses, dissertations, best practices, or position viewpoints exploring one or more areas related to the personal financial planning profession are welcome.
+The 2014 CFP Board Registered Program Conference featured a research poster session for graduate students (both master's and doctoral) to share their unpublished research and studies.
+Poster session proposals related to theses, dissertations, best practices, or position viewpoints exploring one or more areas related to the personal financial planning profession.

 Submissions of proposals for graduate research posters were accepted through April 30, 2014, and information about selected proposals can be found below.

 Research Poster Titles:

 Yuanshan Cheng, Texas Tech University